Facebook is overhauling its ambitious Libra cryptocurrency plans following intense opposition from regulators.

 According to reports in Bloomberg and the BBC, Facebook is now likely to launch a system that accepts multi digital versions of established currencies – such as the dollar and euro – to help win over sceptical regulators, with Libra being introduced further down the line.

-The launch of Libra as a single global digital currently was announced by Facebook in June last year.
+The launch of Libra as a single global digital currency was announced by Facebook in June last year.
 The project is governed by the non-profit Libra Association, a Swiss group made up of 20 members including Facebook subsidiary Calibra, Lyft and Spotify.

 Facebook had bold plans for its digital coin, which it boasted would become a global currency for billions of people, especially those in developing countries who have no access to bank accounts or other financial services.